Generalized Bernoulli Process and Fractional Binomial Distribution: Generalized Bernoulli processes and fractional binomial distributions

 \subsection{Generalized Bernoulli process I and fractional binomial distribution I}

-We first review the generalized Bernoulli process $\{X_i, i\in \mathbb{N}\}$ defined in \cite{Lee}.
-We will call it a generalized Bernoulli process I (GBP-I) to differentiate it with what we will define in this paper.
-GBP-I, $\{X_i, i\in \mathbb{N}\}$, was defined with parameters, $p,H,c$ that satisfy the following assumption. \begin{assumption}
+We first review the generalized Bernoulli process $\{X_i, i\in \mathbb{N}\}$ developed in \cite{Lee}.
+We will call it the generalized Bernoulli process I (GBP-I) to differentiate it from what we will develop in this paper.
+The GBP-I, $\{X_i, i\in \mathbb{N}\}$, was defined with parameters, $p,H,c$ that satisfy the following assumption. \begin{assumption}